-We will investigate complaints and enforce the legislation, but an animal's welfare is always the responsibility of its owner or keeper.
+We will investigate complaints and enforce the legislation, but an animal's welfare is always the responsibility of the owner or keeper.

 All reports are confidential and you can report concerns anonymously.
-Any personal data provided is retained in line with the principles of the Data Protection Act 1998.
+Any personal data is retained in line with the Data Protection Act 2018.